 - PUAD 936 Policy Analysis and Evaluation

-Students also choose a primary area of specialization, consisting of at least 3 courses.
+Students also choose a primary area of specialization, consisting of at least three courses.
 The standard specializations are budgeting, public finance, human resources management, public policy analysis and evaluation, public values and ethics, organizations and organization theory, public law and administration, and urban policy/politics and community building.

 A student's cognate consists of a coherent series of courses outside the discipline of Public Administration.
 In consultation with their academic advisor, students will craft cognates that are closely related to their areas of specialization and their research program.